vezzolter/DSA/DataStructures/String/String.md

   - **Container** — is a concrete implementation, used to manage actual data through specific operations.
 Containers are primarily defined by the operations and guarantees they provide, which can originate from the data structure itself or from an abstract data structure.
 As long as those guarantees are fulfilled, the underlying model can be modified or replaced.
 - **String** — refers to both an abstract data structure and a concrete container, embodying a sequence of characters designed for storing and manipulating text or symbolic data.
 This dual nature arises from its ability to represent a conceptual guarantee of functionality while being implemented in diverse ways.
   - **Character** — the smallest unit of a text that has semantic value.
-  - **Null-Terminator** — is a special character «`\0`» used in C-style strings to indicate the end of the string for functions.
-String containers don't require it because they keep track of the string's length internally; however, it can be added to maintain compatibility when necessary.